LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 15:00

-Brambleson is probably at Azurestone.
+Brambleson is probably at Azure stone.

-Allissee, Cardigan and Selenor are teleported to Azurestone.
+Allissee, Cardigan and Selenor are teleported to Azure stone.

 Crossbow Shooting Context.